ryanatkn/gro/README.md

 gro # should print some stuff - defers to the project's locally installed version of Gro
 ```

-Gro currently makes its big dependencies like Rollup and TypeScript
-`peerDependencies`, deferring most versioning concerns to each app,
-so you'll have to install the ones you use yourself.
-See [package.json](package.json) for the full list.

 ## usage

 ```bash